 It is pleasing to recall the many beautiful thoughts scattered throughout the works of Dickens on the subject of death.
-An archangel could not write with more delicacy:-
+An archangel could not write with more delicacy : -

 "The golden ripple on the wall came back again, and nothing else stirred in the room.
-The old, old fabium.
-The fablion that cause in with our first garments, and will last unchanged usual our race has run its course, and the wide firmament is rolled up like a scroll.
-The old, old fablion-Death!
-Oh, thank God, all who see it, for that older fablion-yet of immortality!
-And look upon us, angels of young children with regards not quite estranged suben the swift River bears us to the Ocean.
+The old, old fashion.
+The fashion that came in with our first garments, and will last unchanged until our race has run its course, and the wide firmament is rolled up like a scroll.
+The old, old fashion - Death!
+Oh, thank God, all who see it, for that older fashion yet of Immortality!
+And look upon us, angels of young children with regards not quite estranged when the swift River bears us to the Ocean.
 [Dombey.]

 We italicise the latter sentence to direct the attention of the reader to the perfect Spiritualism represented.
 "Angels of young children."
 Not angels, a distinct order of immortals, as some erudite theologians maintain in the face of the Bible and psychical fact.

-Again, we quote from "The Chimes":-
+Again, we quote from "The Chimes": --

-"The spirit of the child, returning innocent and radiant, touched the old man with its hand, and beckened him away."
+"The spirit of the child, returning innocent and radiant, touched the old man with its hand, and beckoned him away."